Help! My dog killed a rabbit

 Concerns about aggression, especially directed toward small dogs is natural after your dog has killed another animal.
 You may even had people talk to you about the risk of something called ‘predatory drift’ that may put small dogs at risk.

-If you are concerned about it, here is a video clip from one of my courses where I spent some time talking about predatory drift.
+If you are concerned about it, you can read my blog dedicated to the subject or watch this video clip from one of my courses where I spent some time talking about predatory drift.

 I am struggling to get over it and am not looking at my dog in the same way.